plausible/wordpress/readme.txt

 Google Analytics is frustrating to use, difficult to understand, slow to load and privacy-invasive.
 That's why we built Plausible Analytics, a simple but powerful, lightweight, open source and privacy-friendly alternative.

-Here's what makes Plausible a great Google Analytics alternative and why over 10,000 paying subscribers trust us with their website and business insights:
+Here's what makes Plausible a great Google Analytics alternative and why over 12,000 paying subscribers trust us with their website and business insights:

-### Smooth transition from Universal Analytics
+### Smooth transition from Google Analytics

 Plausible features a realtime dashboard, entry pages report and integration with Search Console.
 You can track your paid campaigns and conversions.
 You can invite team members.
 You can even [import your historical stats from Universal Analytics](https://plausible.io/docs/google-analytics-import).
-Learn how to get the most out of [your Plausible experience](https://plausible.io/docs/your-plausible-experience) and join thousands who have already migrated from Universal Analytics.
+Learn how to get the most out of [your Plausible experience](https://plausible.io/docs/your-plausible-experience) and join thousands who have already migrated from Google Analytics.

 ### Simple analytics at a glance